Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: Introduction

 Existing no-go theorems establish contextuality as a fundamental constraint on classical ontological models capable of reproducing quantum predictions.
 However, the origin of this constraint from an information-theoretic perspective remains incompletely understood.
 In particular, it is unclear whether contextuality can be characterized as a fundamental limitation on classical representations arising from constraints on information reuse within a fixed ontic state space.

 In this work, we consider classical ontological models constrained to reuse a single ontic state space across multiple interventions.
-Here, “single-state” does not refer to a scalar or binary variable, but to a fixed ontic state space—potentially high-dimensional and carrying arbitrarily large amounts of information—that cannot be duplicated, indexed, or refined according to context.
+Here, “single-state” does not refer to a scalar or binary variable, but to a fixed ontic state space—potentially high-dimensional and carrying arbitrarily large amounts of information—that is not, within the model, duplicated, indexed, or refined according to context.
 All contextual dependence must therefore be mediated through response functions or interventions acting on a common ontic state space, rather than through context-dependent enlargement or branching of the state space itself.

 A central difficulty arises when contextual dependence must be represented under this constraint.
 Standard classical representations resolve contextuality by introducing context-dependent hidden variables or by refining the ontic state space to encode contextual information explicitly.
 Such constructions effectively relax the requirement of single-state reuse by allowing contextual indexing at the ontological level.
 This raises a fundamental question: can contextual dependence be represented within a classical ontological model constrained to reuse a single ontic state space without introducing additional contextual information beyond the ontic state itself?